soatok/freeon/README.md

 1. Perform the **Distributed Key Generation** ceremony once, for each Ed25519 keypair.
    1. One client tell the coordinator to initiate a new DKG.
 The number of parties and threshold are required at this step.
    2. The coordinator sets up a session that other clients can connect to, and gives the DKG Group ID to the client.
 This is to be shared with other users.
-The Group ID is not sensitive; it only serves to allow multiple keys be managed by one Freon coordinator.
+The Group ID is not sensitive; it only serves to allow multiple keys be managed by one Freeon coordinator.
    3. Once every participating user enrolls in the DKG ceremony, the final public key is calculated and shared with each participant.
    4. Each client encrypts their Shamir Share, along with their Party ID and the group identifier, locally.
 2. For each message to be signed: